Payum/Payum/src/Payum/Paypal/Masspay/Nvp/Resources/docs/get-it-started.md

 Mass Payments lets you send multiple payments in one batch.
 It's a fast and convenient way to send commissions, rebates, rewards, and general payments.
-You must have explicit permisson from PayPal to use Mass Payments.
+You must have explicit permission from PayPal to use Mass Payments.
 You submit the payment information to PayPal in the form of a payment file.
 PayPal processes each payment and notifies you when it is complete.